High amylase levels infographic showing acute pancreatitis link, severe abdominal pain, vomiting, gallstones, and need for medical evaluation

 Major Causes of High Amylase Levels

-Other possible causes include gastrointestinal perforation, intestinal obstruction, peptic ulcer disease, kidney disease (reduced clearance of amylase), abdominal trauma, and certain cancers involving the pancreas or digestive tract.
+Other causes seen in practice include intestinal obstruction, perforation of the gastrointestinal tract, severe peptic ulcer disease, abdominal trauma, kidney disease (due to reduced clearance of amylase), and certain cancers involving the pancreas or digestive system.
+Some medications, including specific painkillers, diuretics, and chemotherapy agents, may also increase amylase levels.

 Symptoms That Commonly Appear